Suomenlinna Guide: Explore Helsinki’s Fortress Island

 With that second option – if you choose this one – you will arrive on the main square of the fortress, the Great Court.
 Then, keep walking (you won’t be lost, everything is nearby and well indicated), and this is what you will see around.
 Do not hesitate to enter the fortress and have a look at all the hidden corners of it.
 Best way to fall back into childhood is to venture into the many tunnels of these fortress’ strongholds for an unusual visit.
 One tip though, if you want to explore properly, take a flashlight, they are not all lit!

 And after the fortress, maybe a 100 meters away, you will find the defense line, dotted with all the cannons.
 As they are along the coast (for logical reasons), it is really nice to explore the spot while being by the sea, breathing pure air and admiring the pretty amazing views.
-Just follow the paths leading to everything, and you will enjoy nature and raw land, while discovering what’s left of the military base.
+Just follow the paths leading to everything, and you will enjoy nature and raw land, while discovering what remains of the military base.
 It also includes a lot of old underground shelters, turning the ground into a mogul field, as you can see below.
 So interesting to visit them and imagine what it was like!

 Then, keep following the coast line, enjoy the smell of the sea and the tiny little houses you will pass by, and you will soon be in the third and southernmost island, Kustaanmiekka.
 Only a narrow strip of land connects it to its neighbour Susisaari, but you won’t even notice that you have been from one island to another.
 You will find some fortified construction as well on it, still significant parts of Suomenlinna fortification, including the Kuninkaanportti, or King’s Gate.
 Main entrance of the fortress, it is considered as the most famous symbol of Suomenlinna, with its little drawbridge.